emanueleDiVizio/mc-recruitment-test/FOLLOW-UP-QUESTIONS.md

 ### Q) If you had more time, what further improvements or new features would you add?

 I Would improve the UX/UI and would add tests for sagas and NotificationService.
 Although not crucial, they're useful to add if there is time to spare.
 I would also set up `husky` to run tests and lint on commit and push.
 I would then set up a `fastlane` pipeline for Android and iOs build that can be also used on GitHub CI.
+From a functionality perspective, I'd let the user exit the shift before end time, clear handwash history and enable/disable notification through settings.
+I'd also let the user configure some of the settings in `config` through UI.
 As time has been quite tight, I've decided to deliver the project only with the strict necessary.

 ### Q) Which parts are you most proud of?
 And why?